Nederburg Auction Seal

-Each of the wines sold at the Nederburg Auction has earned the Auction’s Seal of Approval, which is affixed to each bottle as a mark of quality and authenticity.
+Each of the wines sold at the Nederburg Auction has earned the Auction’s Seal, which is affixed to each bottle as a mark of quality and authenticity.
 This golden seal is an endorsement and a reassurance for both trade and consumers that these wines represent the pinnacle of rare, properly matured, fine South African wines.

 Every wine selected for the Nederburg Auction has to fulfill four criteria before it can be deemed worthy to come under the hammer: